-Principle 6: we are engaged with relevant stakeholders and (societal) partners.
+Principle 7: we are engaged with relevant stakeholders and partners.

-All BMS colleagues make an impact (principle 4).
-When aiming for societal impact specifically, involvement of stakeholders and (societal) partners is crucial.
-Making impact is a co-creation process, where the talents of BMS staff members and the expertise of partners are combined, to answer needs of stakeholders (e.g., hospitals, high schools, businesses, other academic institutions, citizens, ...).
-This is a two-way street, where we do not just reach out to relevant stakeholders with our output, but actively engage them throughout the process.
-Then, we can help solve relevant challenges of our stakeholders, true to their context.
-BMS serves many stakeholders, and which stakeholder to involve depends on the focus of one's work.
+Making impact is a co-creation process, where the talents of BMS staff members and the expertise of partners (e.g., fellow academics, hospitals, high schools, businesses, academic institutions, citizens, other stakeholders...). are combined, to answer needs of said partners.
+This is a two-way street, where we do not just reach out to relevant partners with our output, but actively engage them throughout the process.
+Then, we can help solve relevant challenges with our partners, true to their context.
+BMS serves many partners, and which partner to involve depends on the focus of one's work.
 When aiming for academic impact, or doing more fundamental research, engagement with fellow scholars or (direct) colleagues might be a more fitting collaboration.
-Again, this depends on the set impact goals.

 Proper public engagement asks for certain skills.
-It takes time, effort, skills, and perseverance to involve stakeholders in all phases of your work and build a relation with them [13].
-At UT level, exploring the viewpoints and support offer for public engagement is ongoing, concretely by means of setting up a Centre for Science Communication.
-BMS can be a test ground for such newly developed support offer.
+It takes time, effort, skills, and perseverance to involve (societal) partners in all phases of your work and build a relation with them [11].
+At UT level, exploring the viewpoints and support offer for public engagement is ongoing, BMS can be a test ground for such newly developed support offer.